 On-road mobile cranes; and

-Dedicated power take-off vehicles.
+Vehicles that need power take-off units to operate.

 "Dispatch" means providing direction or instruction for routing a vehicle, whether owned or under contract, to specified destinations for specific purposes, including delivering or receiving cargo, property, or goods, or providing a service.

-"Drayage motor carrier" means any person or entity, or broker, that contracts with a beneficial cargo owner, ship companies, seaport terminals, intermodal railroads, or others for pick-up and delivery of goods with a drayage truck owner, or who dispatches drayage trucks to seaports and/or intermodal railyards to pick up and/or deliver goods.
+"Drayage motor carrier" means any person or entity, or broker, that contracts with a beneficial cargo owner, ship companies, seaport terminals, intermodal railroads, or others for pick-up and delivery of goods in California with a drayage truck owner, or who dispatches drayage trucks to California seaports and/or intermodal railyards to pick up and/or deliver goods.

-"Drayage truck" means any in-use on-road vehicle with a gross vehicle weight rating (GVWR) greater than 26,000 lbs. that is used for transporting cargo, such as containerized, bulk, or break-bulk goods that operate:
+"Drayage truck" means any in-use on-road vehicle with a GVWR greater than 26,000 lbs. that is used for transporting cargo, such as containerized, bulk, or break-bulk goods that operate:

 On or transgresses through California seaport or intermodal railyard property to load, unload, or transport cargo, including empty containers and chassis; or